-This article is adapted from our new book Timing Resistance Training by Amy Ashmore.
+This article is adapted from Timing Resistance Training by Amy Ashmore.

 Concurrent training is doing cardiovascular endurance and resistance training within the same session or closely together within the same day.
 Long ago in the exercise science world, concurrent training was promoted as a way to save time while reaching multiple training goals.

 More recently, however, it’s clear that the mechanisms of cardiovascular endurance training and resistance training compete with one another at the molecular level.
 Under certain situations, they can cancel each other out.
 This essentially renders significant muscle strength and power outcomes nonexistent.

 The original landmark study on concurrent training outcomes (12) showed that muscle strength actually decreased during the last 2 weeks of a concurrent training study period in which the subjects did both cardiovascular endurance and resistance training.